 Amba Kak will serve as a Senior Advisor on Artificial Intelligence.
 Kak joins the FTC from NYU’s Tandon School of Engineering where she has served as the Director of Global Policy at the AI Now Institute.
 Having worked in multiple jurisdictions, Amba brings comparative global expertise to policy issues.
 Her recent research has focused on algorithmic accountability and biometric regulation.
 Previously, she was the Global Policy Advisor at Mozilla where she helped develop the organization’s policy positions on network neutrality and data privacy regulation, among others.
 Amba has a Master’s in Law (BCL) and an MSc in the Social Science of the Internet from the University of Oxford, which she attended as a Rhodes Scholar.

-Sarah Myers West will serve as an Advisor on Artificial Intelligence.
+Sarah Myers West will serve as a Senior Advisor on Artificial Intelligence.
 Myers West joins the FTC from NYU’s Tandon School of Engineering where she has served as Research Scholar at the AI Now Institute.
 Her research examines the intersection of technology, labor, and platform accountability, as well as the history and political economy of the tech industry.
 She has testified before the NYC City Council and has been invited to present her research at venues such as the National Science Policy Network, Internet Governance Forum, and National Human Genome Research Institute, among others.
 Myers West received her doctoral degree from the Annenberg School for Communication and Journalism at the University of Southern California and holds Master’s Degrees in Communication and Public Diplomacy.

 The Federal Trade Commission works to promote competition, and protect and educate consumers.
 You can learn more about consumer topics and report scams, fraud, and bad business practices online at ReportFraud.ftc.gov.
 Like the FTC on Facebook, follow us on Twitter, read our blogs and subscribe to press releases for the latest FTC news and resources.